Sing, Sing, Sing (with a Swing)

 "Sing, Sing, Sing (with a Swing)" is a 1936 song, with music and lyrics by Louis Prima, who first recorded it with his New Orleans Gang.
 Brunswick Records released it on February 28, 1936 on the 78 rpm record format, with "It's Been So Long" as the B-side.
 The song is strongly identified with the big band and swing eras.
-Several have performed the piece as a vocal cover, including The Andrews Sisters. or as an instrumental, including Fletcher Henderson, and, most famously, Benny Goodman.
+Several have performed the piece as a vocal cover, including The Andrews Sisters, or as an instrumental, including Fletcher Henderson, Gene Krupa (with the first extended drum solos to be recorded commercially) and, most famously, Benny Goodman.

 Benny Goodman recording

 On July 6, 1937, "Sing, Sing, Sing" was recorded in Hollywood with Benny Goodman on clarinet; Gene Krupa on drums; Harry James, Ziggy Elman, and Chris Griffin on trumpets; Red Ballard and Murray McEachern on trombones; Hymie Schertzer and George Koenig on alto saxophones; Art Rollini and Vido Musso on tenor saxophone; Jess Stacy on piano; Allan Reuss on guitar; and Harry Goodman on bass.
 The song was arranged by Jimmy Mundy.

-Unlike most big band arrangements of that era, limited in length to three minutes so that they could be recorded on one side of a standard 10-inch 78-rpm record, the version which Goodman's band recorded was an extended work.
+Unlike most big band arrangements of that era, limited in length to three minutes so that they could be recorded on one side of a standard 10-inch 78 rpm record, the version which Goodman's band recorded was an extended work.
 The 1937 recording lasted 8 minutes and 43 seconds, and it took up both sides of a 12-inch 78.
 The recording of Goodman's 1938 Carnegie Hall live performance (with impromptu solos) took 12 minutes and 30 seconds.
 Mundy's arrangement incorporated "Christopher Columbus", a piece written by Chu Berry for the Fletcher Henderson band, as well as Prima's work.
 Fletcher Henderson recorded a vocal version in August 1936.
 The 1937 Benny Goodman recording was inducted into the Grammy Hall of Fame in 1982.